anharmonic/anharmonic.github.io/thermal2-manual.md

 - “final”: decompose the contribution to the linewidth to a specific energy and q-point (specified with the e_initial and q_initial keywords) over the energy of the final states in the scattering process or over the final q, or both (see q_summed and q_resolved).
 In the first case you must specify the range of final energies to consider with the ne, de and e0 keywords; in the second case the possible final q-points will be read from the QPOINTS section.

 #### prefix (CHARACTER, default: the value of calculation)
-The first part of the output file name, the file will be called “prefix*.out”.
-Where the * part depend on the kind of calculation (See the Output format section, page 16)
+The first part of the output file name, the file will be called “prefix….out”.
+Where the “…” part depends on the kind of calculation (See the [Output format section](#output-format-2))
 #### outdir (CHARACTER, default: “./”, i.e. the current directory)
 Location where the output file will be saved.
 #### file_mat2 (CHARACTER, no default)